 I do not expect hosts to provide first-class accommodation, feed surfers, or babysit them.
 What I do expect from both sides is understanding what the shared hospitality experience is all about.

 Couchsurfing enables us to explore new cultures, different customs, and ways of life.
 It trains us in respecting differences and appreciating things that connect us.

 Couchsurfing is an experiment in tolerance, a place to learn about others and ourselves

-Out of all strange Couchsurfing homes, the last one in this list is the only one I would not return to.
-I’d be okay with sleeping on the floor, sharing a house with rats, living without a proper toilet or in a complete mess, and even doing all of that naked.
+Out of all strange Couchsurfing stories, the last home on this list is the only one I would not return to.
+I’d be okay with sleeping on the floor, sharing a house with rats, living without a proper toilet or in a complete mess, and even nudist couchsurfing.
 As long as the host exhibits basic thoughtfulness, I could ignore the rest.

 On the other hand, a Couchsurfing home could have the trendiest Ikea furniture, the newest home cinema, amazing internet speed, warm running water, and the gastronomic feast served for lunch.
 But if the host fails to show we see and hear each other, all these benefits would be in vain.

 It would be easier to detect who we all are if references would be honest.
 But there’s a problem.
-This is not Booking.com, where we can brutally insist on high criteria for what we paid.
+This is not Booking.com, where we can leave the most negative hotel reviews and brutally insist on high criteria for what we paid.
 For anything we get for free, our human nature pushes us to express gratitude.

 That is why reviews will tell us that Couchsurfing users are mostly amazing, funny, smart, thoughtful, and open-minded.
 People will prefer to not leave a review than to be an asshole that shows a lack of gratitude with an honest reference.